-What are the health protocols at the holy sites?
+What are the health rules at the holy sites?

-Authorities have specified procedures that must be followed at entry points within and before entering the country.
-These include verification of all health documents, including vaccination certificates, and visual screening procedures.
+Authorities have outlined procedures that must be followed at entry points within and before entering the country.
+These include verification of all health documents, including vaccination certificates, and screening in person.

 Pilgrims will be divided into groups for transport to holy sites.

-What is the Hajj smart card?
+What is the 'Smart Pilgrim' app?
 How does it work?